simonski/aoc/README.md

 ## Extend

 Let's say you work on a new day, for example 1st December 2022.
-Each day goes in its own `feature/YYYY_DD` branch taken from `develop`.
-I do this with a script, `start.sh` which token-switches some template code:
+Each day should go in its own `feature/YYYY_DD` branch taken from `main`.
+I use the script `start.sh` which token-switches some template code:

 ```bash
 ./start.sh